lokichubs/Warehouse-Inv-Mgmt-System/README.md

 This project's goal is to create a inventory stock keeping system and add functionalities such as report generation for a client, Ms. XX, from the company Karadi Path (an education company in India).

-The implementation of the Software Was done in 5 parts
+The implementation of the Software was done in 5 parts:

 [Planning](#planning)

 [Design](#design)

 [Development](#development)

 [Functionality](#functionality)

 [Evaluation](#evaluation)

 ## Planning